Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Matthew 7:24

-The Old Testament Hebrew word for "hear" is also strongly associated with implicit obedience.
+The Old Testament Hebrew word "hear" is strongly associated with implicit obedience.
 Hearing and obeying is sometimes a foreign concept to the Western world.
-We give mental assent to many things we hear with no intention of doing anything with them.
+We give mental assent to many things we hear without intending to do anything with them.
 We are much like the Athenians in Biblical times.

 . . . they (the Athenians) spent their time in nothing else but either to tell or to hear some new thing.